Interpretable Visual Question Answering by Reasoning on Dependency Trees: Tree-Structured Composition Reasoning Network

+The inputs of an edge $jk$ are the hidden representation $h_{j}$ and the attention map encoding $h^{att}_j$ generated by node $j$.
+Given the inputs and the edge type $e_{jk}$, edge $jk$ generates the message $[m^{a}_{jk},m^{h}_{jk}]$ with the parse-tree-guided propagation module $f_e$ and transfers these messages to node $k$.

+We update each node from bottom to top by postorder traversing the tree.
+Finally, at root node $N$, $[m^h_{N},m^a_{N}]$ are passed to a multilayer perceptron classifier to predict the answer, as shown in Figure~\ref{fig:overview}.

-\subsection{Attention Module}
+\subsection{Attention module}

-Specifically, as shown in Figure~\ref{fig:att}, the input attention feature $\tilde{att}_j$ of each node $j$ is first obtained by summing attention features $\{m^a_{ij}\}_{e_{ij} \in E}$ of its child nodes $\{i\}$.
-Then, we project the spatial feature $v$, the input attention feature $\tilde{att}_j$ and the word embedding $w_j$ to a $2048$-d space and perform elementwise multiplication on these three $2048$-d features.
+In node $j$, the attention module $f_a$ is used to locate the image region that corresponds to the words encoding $w_j$ and the input attention message $\{m^a_{ij}\}_{e_{ij} \in E}$.
+Specifically, as shown in Figure~\ref{fig:att}, the input attention feature $\tilde{att}_j$ of each node $j$ is first obtained by summing $\{m^a_{ij}\}_{e_{ij} \in E}$ as $\tilde{att}_j$.
+Then, we project the image feature $v$, the input attention feature $\tilde{att}_j$ and the word encoding $w_j$ to $2048$-d features and perform elementwise multiplication on these three $2048$-d features.
 Finally, the fused $2048$-d feature is fed into another convolution layer, resulting in a new attention map ${att}_{j}$.
-We further apply softmax to regularize the resulting attention map into the range of $[0,1]$.
-The visual representation $v'_j$ of node $j$ is then generated by the weighted sum of each grid feature in $v$ given the attention weight ${att}_{j}$.
+We further apply softmax to regularize the resulting attention map into the range $[0,1]$.
+The local image feature $v_j$ of node $j$ is then generated by the weighted sum of each grid in image feature $v$ given the weights in attention map ${att}_{j}$.

-\subsection{Gated Residual Composition Module}
+\subsection{Gated residual composition module}